-Rocio De Alba (rohsee-oh) is a fine art, multimedia, and conceptual photographer based in Queens, New York.
-She received a BFA from The School of Visual Arts and is an award-winning book designer and handmade book instructor.
-She was a grant...
+Rocio de Alba is a conceptual documentary photographer and artist based in Queens, New York.
+Rocio earned a BFA from The School of Visual Arts.
+She is an award winning book designer and photography instructor.
+She was a grant winner of the Queens...

-In this developing series, I employ multimedia canons to visually chronicle my journey to “radical acceptance of death.”
-Enlisting scientific and academic approaches, I embark on this cathartic endeavor by adopting ideologies from renowned theologians, philosophers, and contemporary artists pursuing healthy dialogues that attempt to shift society’s adverse perception of death.
+In this slow developing series, I apply macro compositions and multimedia principles to chronicle my journey towards “radical acceptance of death.”
+Enlisting scientific and academic approaches, I embark on this cathartic endeavor by adopting ideologies from renowned theologians, philosophers, and contemporary artists actively pursuing healthy dialogues that attempt to shift society’s adverse perceptions of death.

-In this quest, I found peace by discovering that although end of life is inevitable, in actuality multiple components of my body are slowly dying the longer I live!
+In this quest I found peace by discovering that although end of life is inevitable, multiple components of my body are slowly dying the longer I live!
 This revelation commenced a healing process that further arouse my intrigue with self-portraiture.
-Unlike my previous projects, here I integrate abstract trends in art to illustrate brazen images of my naked body – often in states of extreme grotesque – that document my physical transition organically produced by the aging process.
-Working against the male-dominant history of idealized nude portraits of women, these images denounce marginalized dialogues about body shame and death.
-My objective is to defame machismo rejections of middle age female figures and commence dialogues that minimize stigmas pertaining to death.
+Unlike my previous projects, in this series, I combine engaging and inviting colors with brazen images of my naked body – often in states of extreme grotesque - to document the physical transition organically produced by aging.
+Working against male-dominant history of idealized female nude portraits, my images denounce marginalized dialogues about body shaming and death.